How to Make a Game on Scratch Step-by-Step for Beginners

 Blocks are typically easier to work with than text-based programming because they don't require memorizing like typed commands and don't allow for syntax errors.

+When learning how to make a game on Scratch, it's crucial to understand the different types of blocks available.
 Motion, Looks, Sound, Event, Control, Sensing, Operators, Variables, List, and My Blocks are among the few categories of blocks available.

 • Motion blocks